 The Variable Store is an always-on “service” that stores the snapshot information and symbol tables locally - redacted for PII and privately encrypted under your control.
 The storage-server is hosted on your premises and does not need to connect to the cloud, which means it can be completely separate from the public internet.

-As part of our new On-Premises installation, we bundle Grafana, so if you're currently using an external Grafana instance, follow these instructions to learn how to switch to the bundled Grafana.
+As part of our On-Premises installation, we bundle Grafana, so if you're currently using an external Grafana instance, follow these instructions to learn how to switch to the bundled Grafana.

 After completing the installation, you may want to check out the advanced installation information.